Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 The dance can be further improved by a number of optional components.
 More details can be found in the "Components" chapter below.

-Available languages: English, French, German, Italian, Polish
+Available languages: English, French, German, Italian, Polish and Russian

 Installation